How contact patterns destabilize and modulate epidemic outbreaks: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Peter Sollich for helpful discussion.
+We would like to thank Peter Sollich and Sune Lehmann for helpful discussion.
 J.Z.~received financial support from the Joachim Herz Stiftung.
-J.Z., F.P.S., V.P., and M.Wi.~acknowledge funding by the Max Planck Society.
-V.P. acknowledges support from the SFB 1528 "Cognition of Interaction".
+J.Z., F.P.S., J.D., V.P., and M.Wi.~acknowledge funding by the Max Planck Society.
+F.P.S. and V.P. acknowledge funding from the SFB 1528 \enquote{Cognition of Interaction}.

 [1]{\textbf{#1}}